Vary your veggies.

 Eating vegetables provides health benefits — people who eat more vegetables and fruits as part of an overall healthy diet are likely to have a reduced risk of some chronic diseases.
 Vegetables provide nutrients vital for health and maintenance of your body.

 Most vegetables are naturally low in fat and calories.
-None have cholesterol.
-(Sauces or seasonings may add fat, calories, and/or cholesterol.)
+(Sauces or seasonings may add fat and calories.)

-Vegetables are important sources of many nutrients, including potassium, dietary fiber, folate (folic acid), vitamin A, and vitamin C.
+Vegetables are important sources of many nutrients, including potassium, dietary fiber, folate, vitamin A, and vitamin C.

 Diets rich in potassium may help to maintain healthy blood pressure.
-Vegetable sources of potassium include sweet potatoes, white potatoes, white beans, tomato products (paste, sauce, and juice), beet greens, soybeans, lima beans, spinach, lentils, and kidney beans.
+Vegetable sources of potassium include sweet potatoes, white potatoes, white beans, tomato products (paste, sauce, and juice), beet greens, soybeans, lima beans, spinach, lentils, kidney beans, acorn squash, kohlrabi, and yucca.

 Vitamin A keeps eyes and skin healthy and helps to protect against infections.

 Vitamin C helps heal cuts and wounds and keeps teeth and gums healthy.
-Vitamin C aids in iron absorption.
+Vitamin C helps your body absorb iron more easily.

 All food and beverage choices matter – focus on variety, amount, and nutrition.